 As soon as you open this page, you see all the topics you can find lessons, examples, and worksheets about.
-All about algebra!
+This is one of the math help websites that is all about algebra!

 This site is academics + arcade games.
 Kids can play fun ‘racing’ games while practicing their math skills!

 This math website has a lot of stuff, but we especially like their clear videos on pre-algebra, algebra, counting, probability, and more.